Vikingjonsson/voice_isolator/README.md

 The project is structured as follows:

 -   `main.py`: The main entry point of the application.
--   `src/voice_isolator.py`: Contains the core logic for interacting with the ElevenLabs API, handling file I/O, and processing audio.
+-   `src/`: Contains the source code, organized by feature.
+    -   `get_api_key/`: Logic for retrieving the ElevenLabs API key.
+    -   `isolate_voice/`: Logic for isolating the voice from an audio file.
--   `src/test_*.py`: Unit tests for the functions in `voice_isolator.py`.
+    -   `save_result/`: Logic for saving the processed audio file.
+    -   `select_audio_file/`: Logic for finding and selecting audio files.
 -   `input/`: Directory for input audio files (ignored by git).
 -   `output/`: Directory for processed output files (ignored by git).
 -   `.github/workflows/ci.yml`: GitHub Actions workflow for continuous integration.